What is a Trading floor?

 The trading floor is a large room with several circular arenas known as pits.
 The pits have a flat center and broad steps ascending concentrically to the edge (the steps ensure that traders can see each other).
 Trading is conducted in the pits.
 Traders either stand in the center of the pit – facing outwards – or on the steps, facing inwards.
-Booths – which are assigned to brokerage firms – are situated close to pits and consist of electronic equipment (like telephones).
+Booths, which are assigned to brokerage firms, are situated close to pits and consist of electronic equipment (like telephones).
 The booths receive orders from clients or the firm, and these orders are transmitted to the broker in the appropriate pit through a messenger.
-There are multiple devices which display information relevant to trading on the trading floor.
+There are multiple devices that display information relevant to trading on the trading floor.

 The trading floor has the following types of traders: